-- Natural Environment Our natural waterways and riparian areas are enhanced and protected. - Places, Spaces and Infrastructure An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian or our community assets. - Leadership and Governance Council rigorously manages its financial resources and assets to maximise delivery of services.
+- Natural Environment Our natural waterways and riparian areas are enjoyed, enhanced and protected. - Places, Spaces and Infrastructure An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets. - Leadership and Governance Council rigorously manages its financial resources, to sustainably deliver assets and facilities to maximise delivery of services.

-Council's stormwater drainage data reported in Note 10a of Council's Financial Statements 2019/2020, is based on the revaluation completed in 2016.
+Council's stormwater drainage data reported in Note C1-6 of Council's Financial Statements 2020/2021, is based on the revaluation completed in 2018.
 In 2017/2018 Council transferred this asset class data into the corporate asset management system.
 The transfer of data included a review of useful lives and unit rates.